matanlurey/tts-expander/README.md

-# tts-varnish
+# tts-expander

-Development tool for Tabletop Simulator.
+Expands and collapses the save-file format for Tabletop Simulator.